-Commitment 3.
-Youth participation in the Federal Government's youth strategy

-This commitment aimed to involve young people in developing and implementing the federal government's youth strategy.
+Commitment 3 .
+Youth participation in the Federal Government's youth strategy Aim of the commitment This commitment aimed to involve young people in developing and implementing the federal government's youth strategy.
 Specifically, it called for holding a youth conference in 2020 as an interim review of the design and implementation of the youth strategy, as well as Youth Politics Days in 2021 (JPT21).

-The Federal Government adopted a Cabinet decision on the youth strategy in December 2019.
-The Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ) organized the youth conference on 11-12 September 2020 to obtain feedback on the strategy.
-According to a representative at the BMFSFJ, efforts were made to include young people who are difficult to reach, such as homeless young people or people who fled conflict areas.
+Did it open government?
+Marginal The Federal Government adopted a Cabinet decision on the youth strategy in December 2019.
+18 The Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ) organized the youth conference on 11-12 September 2020 to obtain feedback on the strategy.
+19 According to a representative at the BMFSFJ, efforts were made to include young people who are difficult to reach, such as homeless young people or people who fled conflict areas.
 The conference was organized digitally (due to the COVID-19 pandemic) and involved around 20 workshops, live blogging, live streaming, and chat functions.
 In keynotes and discussions between high-ranking politicians and young people, attendants could ask questions live and in written form which were taken up in moderated discussions.
 The BMFSFJ collected and answered questions in a Q&A document that was published on the website of the conference.
-The questions were taken into the implementation of the youth strategy, specifically in the interministerial youth working group and the design of the JPT21.

-The JPT21 were held online from 6-9 May 2021, with roughly 500 young people attending.
+20 The questions were taken into the implementation of the youth strategy, specifically in the interministerial youth working group and the design of the JPT21.
+21 The JPT21 were held online from 6-9 May 2021, with roughly 500 young people attending.
 The JPT21 provided five dialogues in which young people could discuss with ministers and Chancellor Angela Merkel topics such as digital policy, a generational dialogue, climate protection, and the crisis of democracy.
 The BMFSFJ assembled 25 working groups during the event that discussed different parts of the youth strategy and developed roughly 100 different ideas for policies attuned to the needs of young people.
 The conference debates are documented on YouTube and on a website that shall inform the review of the youth strategy.

-Overall, this commitment had a positive impact on youth participation in Germany at the end of the action plan period.
-Two topics articulated during the JPT21 found their way into the coalition agreement of the new German government in fall 2022, namely the continued development of the Federal youth strategy and the lowering of the voting age to 16 years for European and Federal elections.
-According to the coalition agreement, the implementation of the youth strategy and support for youth participation will continue beyond the action plan.
-For example, the BMFSF will develop a National Action Plan for Child and Youth Participation, focusing on making standards for effective participation better known and strengthening children and youth parliaments and participation networks.
-The next federal youth conference is scheduled for September 2022.
+22 Overall, this commitment had a positive impact on youth participation in Germany at the end of the action plan period.
+Two topics articulated during the JPT21 found their way into the coalition agreement of the new German government in fall 2022, namely the continued development of the Federal youth strategy and the lowering of the voting age to standards for effective participation better known and strengthening children and youth parliaments and participation networks.
+24 The next federal youth conference is scheduled for September 2022.

 Commitment 8.
-Better regulation through participation and testing

-This commitment aimed to improve the accessibility and user friendliness of laws, as well as the timeliness and inclusivity of public participation in the rule-making process.
+Better regulation through participation and testing Aim of the commitment This commitment aimed to improve the accessibility and user friendliness of laws, as well as the timeliness and inclusivity of public participation in the rule-making process.